enchik0reo/news-web-app/README.md

 $ git clone https://github.com/enchik0reo/newsWebApp
 $ cd newsWebApp

-# Run docker-compose
+# Run docker-compose and migrator with action up
-$ task dup

-# Run migrator action up, or (task mdown) if you need
+# Or use 'task down' if you need to rollback the migration
-$ task mup
+$ task up

-# Run docker-compose
+# Run frontend react app on port 3003
-$ task dup
+$ task run_front

-# Run wauth service on port 44044
+# Run auth service on port 44044
 $ task run_auth

 # Run news service on port 55055
 $ task run_news

-# Run web server on port 8000
+# Run api service on port 8008
-$ task run_web
+$ task run_api
 ```
+Go to http://localhost:3003/ and try it.

-To finish the services use `sigterm` signal.
+To terminate services, the application uses `SIGTERM` signal (you can use Ctrl+C).